Reviews, Best Prices, Comparisons, Expert Buying Guides

 Ancient and Traditional Methods of Menstrual Hygiene

-4. Menstrual Sponges: Sea sponges were used by ancient Greek and Roman women as a primitive form of tampon to absorb menstrual blood.
-These natural sponges were inserted into the vagina to collect menstrual flow and were often soaked in vinegar or water before use.
+Ancient Greek and Roman women used Sea sponges as a basic tampon which functioned to absorb their menstrual blood.
+Women used natural sponges by inserting them into their vaginas to capture menstrual flow which they soaked in vinegar or water before using.

 Cultural Attitudes and Stigma Surrounding Menstruation